lizadaly/utopia-novels/books/arqtiq/README.md

 ### Published (1899)

-  This puzzling novel, self-published in 1899, has an idiosyncratic, even ungrammatical writing style, but is deeply creative and strange.
-  A [biography](https://lizadaly.com/pages/arqtiq/) of the author is available.
+  This puzzling novel, self-published in 1899, has an idiosyncratic, even ungrammatical writing style, but is deeply lyrical.
+A [biography](https://lizadaly.com/pages/arqtiq/) of the author (who stylized the novel as 'ArQtiQ' in her personal correspondance) has uncovered the many links between the novel and her life story.

 Read [truetrue](https://lizadaly.github.io/utopia-novels/books/arqtiq/arqtiq.html) in a web browser.